-There are many older homes here in Northern Connecticut that use a boiler for heat and so do not have ductwork.
+There are many older homes here in boiler for heat and so do not have ductwork.

 For a long time, if you had a home without ductwork, your only options for air conditioning were to go through the costly and messy process of adding ducts or resigning yourself to using window units.